qznc/portable_python/README.md

 ## Technical Details

-- Python 3.12.12, pip 25.1.1, Alpine 3.22.0
-- musl libc included
+- Python 3.12.12 statically linked with musl libc
+- OpenSSL, sqlite3, zlib, bzip2, xz, readline, ncurses statically linked
 - x86_64 Linux only
-- ~15MB tarball, ~49MB extracted
+- ~13MB tarball, ~39MB extracted

 ## Limitations

 - x86_64 Linux only (no ARM, macOS, Windows, BSD)
-- Some C extension packages may need compilation
+- Some C extension packages may need compilation for musl
 - musl libc may be incompatible with some glibc-specific packages
 - No Tkinter/GUI packages
+- ctypes has limited functionality (pythonapi not available in static build)

 ## License